Rapid Debt Payoff / Snowball Calculator Spreadsheet

 Sure can!
 The RPC will handle variable-rate debts just fine, so long as you re-enter your current balances and rates at least every couple of months or so (or anytime you simply feel like doing it).
 I recommend doing this anyway, actually, since I'm one of those dorky guys who REALLY likes my spreadsheets to be as accurate as possible at any given time.

-And even if they are, then you and the RPC will happily crush them, too.
+And even if they are, the RPC will happily crush them, too.

 Fantastic!
-Apply the money to the first debt on your list.
+Send that money to the next (first) debt on your list.
 Then update all your balances in the Rapid Payoff Calculator, and reprint your plan!

 Both of these things constitute a change in your Rapid Payoff plan.
 And that's fine — change happens.
 Of course we would all prefer to experience positive change, but that's just not how Life works.
 In any case, when things like this happen, it's a good idea to look up all your debts' current balances and re-enter them into the spreadsheet.
 Then adjust your Booster payment, and reprint the plan as necessary.